Michael Schulz

 Michael Schulz (born 3 September 1961) is a German former professional footballer who played as a central defender.
 He played 243 matches in the Bundesliga for Borussia Dortmund, Werder Bremen and 1.
 FC Kaiserslautern and scored eight goals.

 Club career

 Schulz was born in Witten.
 He had the reputation of being one of the hardest defenders in the Bundesliga.
 He collected 48 yellow and 2 red cards.
 He was a favourite at Borussia Dortmund and Werder Bremen, his fans regularly chanting "Schuuuuuuuuuulz" whenever he had the ball.
 Fellow Bremen player Christian Schulz and fellow Dortmund player Nico Schulz, who bear no relationship to him, were regularly celebrated like this because of him.
 In Panini's World Championship collector's cards edition 1994 he is described as "an anchor as header, strong in duels, feared for his wide throw-ins.
 The Charles Bronson type of guy overdoes toughness."
 Michael Schulz made nearly 250 (West) German top-flight appearances.

 International career

-He played seven times for the German national team from 1992 to 1993.
+He played seven times for the Germany national team from 1992 to 1993.
 He also competed for West Germany at the 1988 Summer Olympics.